owlbarn/tutorial/book/linear-algebra/README.md

 For a $nxn$ matrix A, and any invertible $nxn$ matrix M, the matrix $B = M^{-1}AM$ is *similar* to A.
 One important property is that similar matrices share the same eigenvalues.
-Changing from A to B actually changes the linear transformation using one set of basis to another.
+The intuition is that, think of M as the change of basis matrix, and A itself is a linear transformation, so $M^{-1}AM$ means changing the basis first, applying the linear transformation, and then change the basis back.

-TODO: more thorough explanation of the intuition of similar matrices.
+Therefore, changing from A to B actually changes the linear transformation using one set of basis to another.

 In a three dimensional space, if we can change using three random vectors as the basis of linear transformation to using the standard basis $[1, 0, 0]$, $[0, 1, 0]$,  $[0, 0, 1]$, the related problem can be greatly simplified.
 Finding the suitable similar matrix is thus important in simplifying the calculation in many scientific and engineering problems.